-- All product purchases, such as for hardware and software, are to be paid by client in full prior to Covenant ordering the product(s).
-All product returns are subject to purchasing sources terms, conditions and fees for which the Client is responsible for paying in full.
-All products are subject to the manufacturers warranty.
+- All product purchases, such as for hardware and software, are to be paid by the Client in full prior to Covenant ordering the product(s).
+All product returns are subject to purchasing sources terms, conditions, and fees for which the Client is responsible for paying in full.
+All products are subject to the manufacturer’s warranty.
 Covenant does not warrant any products.

 - Applicable sales tax will be added to all invoices as required by law unless a resale certificate is on file with Covenant from Client.

 - For professional services, such as for projects after Normal Hours services will be charged at 1.5 times the regular rate Monday through Friday and 2 times on weekends and Federal holidays.

-- If a service call, not included within a Service, is cancelled by Client, or any agent of Client, within 24 hours of an appointment to provide Services by Covenant, Covenant shall charge Client a cancellation fee in the amount of one (1) hour at the standard hourly rate for such Consultant, per occurrence.
+- If a service call, not included within a Service, is canceled by Client, or any agent of Client, within 24 hours of an appointment to provide Services by Covenant, Covenant shall charge Client a cancellation fee in the amount of one (1) hour at the standard hourly rate for such Consultant, per occurrence.

 - If one of Covenant’s staff or contractors are turned away from a site for any reason and must return at another time, then a “Turn Away Fee” shall apply in the amount of two (2) hours at the standard hourly rate, per occurrence.

 - Extended charges for services outside the scope of services shall be charged on an hourly or project basis.

 - The hourly rate for staff and contractors is reviewed and adjusted annually by Covenant.
-Any rate changes for Services under and active agreement will be issued to Client in a Change Order.
+Any rate changes for Services under and an active agreement will be issued to Client in a Change Order.

 - The pricing for each Service agreement may be adjusted on an annual basis, effective on each agreement’s anniversary date by a percentage equal to 5%.

 - When a third-party vendor (Vendor), whom Covenant purchases products or services from, increase their price to Covenant, Covenant will extend the same price increase to Client in alignment with the date the Vendor increases its pricing.